Spring Creek Lodge

 The Spring Creek Lodge is a historic former restaurant at 18389 Old Glenn Highway in the Chugiak area of Anchorage, Alaska.
 Vernon and Alma Haik built the Spring Creek Lodge in 1949.
-It served as an essential eatery and community center in southcentral Alaska from 1949 to 1974.
-The lodge was famous for its homemade bread and banana cream pies, and it was the place to go for a hearty Sunday dinner.
+It served as an eatery and community center in southcentral Alaska from 1949 to 1974.
 For 25 years, the lodge served homesteaders, hunters from the Matanuska Valley, and military personnel from the Elmendorf Air Force Base and Fort Richardson in Anchorage.
 The lodge stands at Mile 20 on the two-lane Palmer Highway (now called Old Glenn Highway) halfway between Palmer and Anchorage.
-It also served as the first community center for the early settlers of Chugiak.
-On September 9, 2001, the Spring Creek Lodge was inducted to the National Register of Historic Places "in recognition of its contributions to the cultural heritage of Alaska."
+On September 9, 2001, the Spring Creek Lodge was inducted into the National Register of Historic Places "in recognition of its contributions to the cultural heritage of Alaska".
 The restaurant was a local landmark until its location was bypassed by the new Glenn Highway in 1969, after which it closed.

-The Haiks

-Facing the hardships of the Great Depression, Vernon and Alma Haik set out to Alaska in search of new opportunities.
-The Haiks were among the many men and women who left economically depressed cities to homestead in rural areas and create self-sustained communities.
-When the Haiks arrived in 1936, the valley they had hoped to homestead was closed off for the Matanuska Valley Project – an experimental farming community which was part of a New Deal resettlement program.
-Their plans were delayed until, ten years later, a post-World War II construction boom at Fort Richardson promised jobs and stable infrastructure in Anchorage.
-The Haik family moved to Anchorage in 1946 and Vern Haik worked as a surveyor at Fort Richardson.

-Community involvement

-As one of six families in the area between Palmer and Anchorage, the Haik family was very involved in their small community of homesteads and they headed up many initiatives.
-Alma and Vernon Haik were instrumental in founding the town of Chugiak, establishing telephone lines, petitioning for a local schoolhouse, and bringing electricity to the area.
-Vernon also served as the first mayor when Chugiak was established as a town.